 - Bring to a rolling boil until crack stage is reached.
 300 degrees (I always let mine go 10 degrees higher it helps the candy have a crisp snap).
 If you don't have a candy thermometer use a cup or small glass filled halfway with water.
 Once candy cooks for approx. 10 min use a spoon.
 Dip into the mixture and let some drop into the water.
 If the candy hardens immediately it is at crack stage.

-- When candy is ready separate half into another saucepan.
+- When candy is ready, separate half into another saucepan.
 Add one color of food coloring to each saucepan.

 - Dip each apple into candy and swirl.

 - Set onto cookie sheet and allow to cool.